madyark/MS1-project/README.md

             There, they will access a clean interface that will ask them to enter their email address and password.
 The email address input will look for the conventional email format (using the '@'), and the password input will be hidden.

-            The inputs have labels (for accessibility reasons) but they are hidden for aesthetic reasons and are replaced with placeholders.
+            The inputs have labels (for accessibility reasons), but they are hidden for aesthetic reasons and are replaced with placeholders.

             ![Image showing an example of a completed form in the 'Sign In' page](assets/readme-media/sign-in-form.PNG)

         1. Through the use of the 'Get Started' button (which appears on multiple pages throughout the website) or by pressing on the 'Sign Up' link (in orange) at the bottom of the Sign-In page, just before the footer, the user will access the
             'Sign Up' page.

             There, they will see a similar interface but one that asks them to enter more inputs.
-These inputs also have labels but they are also hidden and replaced with placeholders.
+These inputs also have labels, but they are also hidden and replaced with placeholders.

             ![Image showing an example of a completed form in the 'Sign Up' page](assets/readme-media/sign-up-form.PNG)